daccotta-org/daccotta/README.md

 ### 🗂️ Setting Up Daccotta (Client & Server)

+refer to .env.example files for env variables

 1. Clone the repository to your local machine:
     ```bash
     git clone https://github.com/daccotta-org/daccotta.git
     ```
 2. Navigate to the project directory:

     ```bash
     cd daccotta
     ```

 3. Install dependencies for both the client and server:

     -   Go to the **client** folder:
         ```bash
         cd client
         bun i
         ```
     -   Now go to the **server** folder:
         ```bash
         cd ../server
         bun i
         ```

 4.  **Setting Up MongoDB Atlas**:

     -   Visit the [MongoDB Atlas website](https://www.mongodb.com/cloud/atlas) and sign up for an account.
     -   After logging in, create a new project, then click on **Build a Cluster** to set up a free-tier cluster.
     -   Once your cluster is ready, click **Connect**, then choose **Connect your application**.
     -   Copy the connection string provided.
 It will look something like this:
         ```bash
         mongodb+srv://<username>:<password>@cluster0.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
         ```
     -   Replace `<username>`, `<password>`, and `myFirstDatabase` with your actual MongoDB Atlas username, password, and the database name you wish to use.
-    - Set the `MONGO_URI` in your project's `.env` file with the copied connection string:
+    -   Set the `MONGO_URL` in your project's `.env` file with the copied connection string:
         ```bash
         MONGO_URI=mongodb+srv://<username>:<password>@cluster0.mongodb.net/daccotta?retryWrites=true&w=majority
         ```

 5.  **Setting Up Firebase**:

         - Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
         - After setting up, download the `firebaseConfig` and add it to your project.
         - Set the Firebase credentials in your `firebaseConfigEx.ts` file and rename it `firebaseConfig.ts`:

     ```javascript
-    const firebaseConfig = {
+    export const firebaseConfig = {
-        apiKey: "",
+        apiKey: import.meta.env.VITE_API_KEY,
-        authDomain: "",
+        authDomain: import.meta.env.VITE_AUTH_DOMAIN,
-        projectId: "",
+        projectId: import.meta.env.VITE_PROJECT_ID,
-        storageBucket: "",
+        storageBucket: import.meta.env.VITE_STORAGE_BUCKET,
-        messagingSenderId: "",
+        messagingSenderId: import.meta.env.VITE_MESSAGING_SENDER_ID,
-        appId: "",
+        appId: import.meta.env.VITE_APP_ID,
     }
     ```

 6.  **Running the Project**:

     -   Return to the root directory:
         ```bash
         cd ..
         ```
     -   Install all dependencies at the root level:
         ```bash
         bun i
         ```
     -   Start both frontend and backend with:
         ```bash
         bun start
         ```

-7. Your app should now be running! 🎉 Open your browser and go to `http://localhost:3000`.
+7. Your app should now be running! 🎉 Open your browser and go to `http://localhost:5173`.

 ---

 ## 🤝 Contributing

 We'd love your help to make **Daccotta** even better!
-If you're interested in contributing, please submit a pull request or open an issue.
+If you're interested in contributing, please read [CONTRIBUTION GUIDE](./Contributing.md).

 ---